ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

     be the same URL used by client instances in support of GNAP requests.
     {{token-chaining}}

+key_proofs_supported (array of strings)
+: OPTIONAL.
+A list of the AS's supported key
+    proofing mechanisms.
+The values of this list correspond to possible values of the `proof` field of the key section of the request.

 ## Protecting RS requests to the AS {#authentication}

 Unless otherwise specified, the RS protects its calls to the AS using any of the signature